Izanami suffers severe burns!

 Totsuka no Tsurugi (sword)

-Izanaki’s grief over Izanami’s death turned into anger toward the Fire Deity.
+Izanaki’s grief over Izanami’s death turned into anger toward the Fire Kami.

-In his rage, Izanaki killed the Fire Deity by cutting off his head with a sword.
+In his rage, Izanaki killed the Fire Kami by cutting off his head with a sword.

 An illustrated depiction of the legendary Totsuka-no-Tsurugi, a massive turquoise-colored sword stretching horizontally across the image.
 Blood drips from both the hilt and the blade’s tip onto stones below, symbolizing its role in divine slaying in Japanese mythology.
 The name “Totsuka-no-Tsurugi” appears above, with the subtitle “Sword of Totsuka.”

-The sword that Izanaki used to cut off the head of the Fire Deity is called the Totsuka no Tsurugi, and it, too, is a deity.
+The sword that Izanaki used to cut off the head of the Fire Kami is called the Totsuka no Tsurugi, and it, too, is Kami.

-Many deities were also born from the blood.
+Many Kami were also born from the blood.

-The deities born from the blood that splattered onto the rocks from the tip of the sword
+The Kami born from the blood that splattered onto the rocks from the tip of the sword

 -Iwasaku no kami